Tenure-Track Assistant Professor in English, Pre-modern British Literature (Med., Ren., and Sha...

 Job Summary The Department of English in the College of Arts and Sciences at Clayton State University is seeking applicants for a tenure-track professor in English, specializing in pre-modern British literature (medieval, Renaissance, and Shakespeare) to teach first-year writing, literature survey courses, and English majors’ courses, both seated and online.
 The candidate will also be expected to develop and teach graduate courses in the interdisciplinary MALS program and the MAT program.
 The position is an academic year, tenure-track appointment that reports to the Chair of the Department of English and will begin on August 1, 2021.
 Salary will be commensurate with experience and competitive with comparable programs.

-The successful candidate will teach courses in pre-modern British literature (medieval, Renaissance, and Shakespeare) to teach first-year writing, literature survey courses, major courses, and graduate courses.Special Applicant Instructions
+The successful candidate will teach courses in pre-modern British literature (medieval, Renaissance, and Shakespeare) as well as first-year writing, literature survey courses, major courses, and graduate courses.Special Applicant Instructions

 Qualified applicants should submit a letter of application, a statement of teaching philosophy, a curriculum vitae, unofficial undergraduate and graduate transcripts, and the contact information for three current references.
 For full consideration of your dossier, send documents by Oct.
 15, 2020; position open until filled.
 To apply go to: https://www.clayton.edu/human-resources/employment-opportunities.
 For additional questions, contact the Department of Human Resources at (678) 466-4230.
 For technical support, please call the Shared Services Center at (877) 251-2644 or [email protected].Responsibilities